Sienci-Labs/Resources/vortex/vx-assembly/ytsb-vx-closed-loop-motor.md

 <p style="text-align: center;"><em>Vortex Closed-Loop Dip Switch Position</em></p>

-**Congratulations!** A job well done, you’ve completed the assembly and firmware steps.
+**Congratulations!** A job well done, you've completed the assembly and firmware steps.
 Take a deep breath, we are almost ready for a test drive.